meryuhi/URPFog/README.md

 ### Known issues

-- If the scene has transparent objects, it may cause strange visual effects due to lack of depth information.
-You can solve this problem by enabling depth write on transparent objects.
-- In the case of using noise, if the `Noise Scale` is too large, the effect may not be very good.
+- In the case of using noise, if the `Noise Scale` is too large, the result may not be very good.

 ## Todo